elm-city-craftworks/practicing-ruby-manuscripts/articles/v3/003-turing-tarpit.md

+> NOTE: This article describes an interactive challenge that was done in
+> realtime at the time it was published.
+You can still make use of it
+> by starting from the initial version of the code, but if you'd
+> rather skip to the end results, be sure to read [Issue 3.4](https://practicingruby.com/articles/spiral-staircase-of-refactoring).

 A programming language that is endlessly flexible but difficult to use because of its lack of support for common operations is known as a [Turing tarpit](http://en.wikipedia.org/wiki/Turing_tarpit).
 While a range of esoteric